Beth E. Snitz, PhD

 Title(s)

-• Co-Associate Director, Clinical Core, Alzheimer Disease Research Center
+• Associate Lead, Clinical Core, Alzheimer Disease Research Center

 Biographical Sketch

 Dr. Snitz is a neuropsychologist with research expertise in risk factors for dementia and cognitive decline in aging.
-She is involved in clinical, neuroimaging and epidemiologic studies investigating cognitive aging across the normal and pathologic spectrum.
-Currently, Dr. Snitz leads an R01 grant examining PET neuroimaging biomarkers and longitudinal cognitive decline in a population-based sample of older adults without dementia.
+She is involved in numerous clinical, neuroimaging and epidemiologic studies investigating cognitive aging across the normal and pathologic spectrum.
+As a PI, Dr. Snitz led an R01 examining PET neuroimaging biomarkers and longitudinal cognitive decline in a population-based sample of older adults without dementia.
+Research interests include cognitive correlates of biomarkers for Alzheimer disease and related disorders, subjective cognitive decline, and measurement issues in psychological assessment.

 Education & Training